rapidsai/cudf/java/README.md

 Build the native code first, and make sure the a JDK is installed and available.

+Pass in the cmake options `-DCUDF_USE_ARROW_STATIC=ON` so that Apache Arrow and Boost libraries are linked statically.

 If you use the default cmake options libcudart will be dynamically linked to libcudf which is included.
 If you do this the resulting jar will have a classifier associated with it because that jar can only be used with a single version of the CUDA runtime.